NVE/ebm/docs/source/user_guide/user_case.rst

 energy_need_original_condition
 """"""""""""""""""""""""""""""

-This file sets baseline lighting energy needs (kWh/m²) for different building types and codes used in the ``ebm`` model.
+This file sets baseline lighting energy needs (kWh/m²) for different building types and codes used in the ``EBM`` model.

 **default values**